All Episodes

 We can handle whatever load you put on it.

-Uh Visa MasterCard, the Discover Card, and American Express are all accepted.
+Visa MasterCard, the Discover Card, and American Express are all accepted.

-I I want to be want to be honest with you.
+I want to be honest with you.

-And to me, it's always been a struggle to come up with the perfect mix because the idea here is to is to hold you as an audience as long as possible, increase the number of donors.
+And to me, it's always been a struggle to come up with the perfect mix because the idea here is to hold you as an audience as long as possible, increase the number of donors.

 This has been just a horrific week in any number of ways.

-Uh it is it it's something that can fill hearts with joy over the notion that they've contributed to something worthwhile.
+It's something that can fill hearts with joy over the notion that they've contributed to something worthwhile.

-Uh and I it couldn't come, as far as I'm concerned, at a better time.
+And it couldn't come, as far as I'm concerned, at a better time.

-Now, here's the mission of the leukemia and lymphoma society.
+Now, here's the mission of the Leukemia and Lymphoma Society.

-It's to cure the blood cancers, leukemia, lymphoma, Hodgkin's disease, and myeloma, and uh at the same time to improve the quality of life of patients and their families.
+And at the same time, to improve the quality of life of patients and their families.

-740,000 patients and their families live with uh these diseases today, and there are 110,000 newly diagnosed patients every year.
+740,000 patients and their families live with these diseases today, and there are 110,000 newly diagnosed patients every year.

-And it's sad to say, but but during the program today, 18 people will die of one of these cancers.
+And it's sad to say, but during the program today, 18 people will die of one of these cancers.

 It happens frequently.

-I'm just I'm stunned because I always think of leukemia as a young person's disease, and it is the number one cancer killer of children under the age of 20.
+I'm just, I'm stunned because I always think of leukemia as a young person's disease, and it is the number one cancer killer of children under the age of 20.

-It's the most common form of childhood leukemia, but in young people it has an overall survival rate today of 87%.
+But in young people, it has an overall survival rate today of 87%.

-That's up one percent from last year.
+That's up 1% from last year.

 And I mentioned this in the previous hour.